annd16/Anax-Flat/content/index.md

 Welcome!

 This is a website created using Anax Flat as a base.
-This is the base website to be used in the dbwebb course *design*.
+This is the base website to be used in the dbwebb course [design](https://dbwebb.se/kurser/design).

 Feel free to look around!